visual-framework/vf-core/components/vf-hero/README.md

 ### EMBL usage

 For EMBL sites, the `vf-hero` can take an image (provided by Design) which should be uploaded to [the files site](https://www.embl.org/files) and applied using the custom property available (`--vf-hero--bg-image`).
-When you want the hero to be responsive in the initial HTML, prefer the Cloudimage transformation URLs shown above and pass them through the responsive image props instead of relying on the CSS background alone.
+When you want the hero to be responsive in the initial HTML, prefer the Cloudimage transformation URLs shown above and pass them through the responsive image props instead of relying on the CSS background alone. <a href="https://docs.cloudimage.io/transformations/image-operations" target="_blank" rel="noopener">Here</a> is more documentation on the available image transformations for Cloudimage API.

 ### Angular